tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-2.md

 "Worldwide Distribution" is a "Scale out"  setup where you have multiple Dispatchers in front of each Publish system - now distributed all over the world to be closer to the customer and provide a better performance.
 Of course, in that scenario you don't have a central load balancer but a DNS and geo-IP based load balancing scheme.

+> [!NOTE]
-> **Note:** Actually, you are building kind of a Content Distribution Network (CDN) with that approach – so you should consider buying an off-the-shelf CDN solution innstead of building one yourself.
+> Actually, you are building kind of a Content Distribution Network (CDN) with that approach – so you should consider buying an off-the-shelf CDN solution innstead of building one yourself.
 Building and maintaining a custom CDN is no trivial task.

 #### Horizontal Scaling